 - Pattern: Trigger -> parse payload with Conditions -> write to CRM, spreadsheets, or BI.

 - Specific Agents - Select one or more agents from the multi-select dropdown.
 The automation triggers only when calls complete for the selected agents.
 Output variables are generated based on the structure of the first selected agent.
+You can select multiple agents to monitor several agents with a single automation.

 - All Agents - The automation triggers whenever a call is completed by any current or future agent.
 Use this for global monitoring, analytics, or workflows that apply across your entire team.
+This option is ideal for organization-wide reporting, compliance logging, or universal post-call workflows.

 transcript- The spoken contentspeaker- Either"ai"or"user"createdAt- ISO 8601 timestamp when the message was createdstep- (AI messages only) The step number in the conversationnode_id- (AI messages only) The node ID from the agent builder